Marvel Rivals: Financial and player metrics

-Marvel Rivals reached 10 million players worldwide within 72 hours.
-Furthermore, it peaked at 644,269 concurrent players on Steam on January 10, 2025.
-It surpassed 20 million players as announced on December 17.
-Throughout its first month, the game maintained most of its in-game player count.
-GameLook, a Chinese games industry research website, estimated a revenue of about $135 million across all platforms in this period.
-The game was the 6th in the top 20 games by revenue in the US, UK, Germany, France, Spain, and Italy for December 2024.
+Marvel Rivals reached 10 million players worldwide within 72 hours of its release on December 6, 2024.
+The game's player base surpassed 20 million by December 17.
+During its first month, the game peaked at over 480,000 concurrent players and maintained most of its in-game player count on Steam.
+GameLook, a Chinese video game industry research outlet, estimated that Marvel Rivals generated approximately US$135 million in revenue across all platforms during this period.
+On the Newzoo chart, it ranked 6th among the top 20 games by revenue for December in the United States, United Kingdom, Germany, France, Spain, and Italy.
+Microsoft also reported that Marvel Rivals was among the Xbox games with the highest single-day active user counts throughout the year.